Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/java/java_the_hard_way/01_build_java_project_from_scratch/index.md

 To follow alone with the examples in this section, one should have JDK installed in their system, and have it accessible from command-line.
 If you don't know what that mean, you could refer to [this blog](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-22-04#step-1-installing-java) that explains step-by-step how to setup Java.
 It's written for Ubuntu, but the process is almost the same for other OS.

+Note that

-This post only discuss what JDK offers.
+- This post only discuss what JDK offers.
 Later posts will cover non-official (but useful) tools like Maven, JUnit, etc.

+- This post won't cover language details such as "how to write a for loop", or "how to use ArrayList`.

 ## Single File, Single Class